ACEnglish/adotto/regions/intersection/README.md

 within the region's boundaries.

 This creates two files:
-- `counts_variants_to_regions.txt` - input regions.bed entry annotated with number of variants and number of variant bases
+- `counts_<output>` - input region entries annotated with number of variants and number of variant bases
-- `filtered_variants_to_regions.txt` - the counts file filtered to only regions containing any non-SNP variants
+- `filtered_<output>` - the counts file filtered to only regions containing non-SNP variants

 And reports:
 ```